Eye of Azshara Mythic+ Guide

 - Using heroism in phase 1 is better for the timer since there is less movement, but phase 2 (sub 10%) is more dangerous so popping it then gives you a better chance of killing the boss.
 Decide based on how much time you have left.

 - In late phase 2 you might want to consider sacrificing the Crushing Depths target to preserve overall party health.
-It can also be removed with Blessing of Protection if you’re running with a paladin.
+It can also be removed with Blessing of Protection if you’re running with a paladin and if you have a full immunity you should use it.

 - You don’t need to spread out very far.
 Your healer has a 40 yard range but most AoE heals start to lose effectiveness past 30 yards.
-You should aim to stay in a 30 yard radius.
+Stick together.

 - Every spell you get hit by will give you a stack of Magic Resonance or Frost Resonance increasing the damage you take from that school for the rest of the fight.